Family and maternity leave: How to stay in the game

 Love this advice?
 Check out our other blog posts!

-Alexis Harding is Women@Work’s resident HR expert.
+Alexis Harding is Women at Work’s resident HR expert.
 A long-time HR professional based in the Boston area, Alexis has rich experience in the HR departments of several large institutions over nearly two decades.
 She is here to engage with your questions about a range of topics that might be impacting your career and your overall success.